Yutika2309/House_Price_Prediction/README.md

 ### Note:

-* This API provides the output of house price  "Lakhs".
+* This API provides the output of house price in "Lakhs".
 So, e.g. "706 Lakhs" could be read as 7.06 crores.

 * It is advised to enter input values of bigger houses as opposed to smaller because the data set is in itself biased towards bigger values.